felleg/felleg.gitlab.io-backup/content/posts/20240516-what-is-my-message.md

 # There is no knowledge that is not power.

+This is a phrase I learned while playing Mortal Kombat 3 at the young age of 3 years old.
+That introduction screen is one of my earliest memories.
+Although I didn't know it at the time, and although it possibly referred to a cheat code or secret move, I believe it is true.

 # Safety is an addicting feeling.

 # Don't be a stranger.